Examples of outcomes with and without PSA testing*

-Another risk is over-treatment.
-Over-treatment means that a cancer that would never cause a problem for a person is treated as if it were life-threatening, with surgery, radiation, or another treatment, such as chemotherapy.
-Take a group of 100 men who have prostate cancer found by a PSA test.
-Some experts believe that as many as 50 out of 100 will have treatment they never needed.
+Another risk is overtreatment.
+Overtreatment means that a cancer that would never have caused a problem is treated as if it were life-threatening, such as with surgery, radiation, or chemotherapy.
+Take a group of 100 men who have prostate cancer found by a PSA test: some experts believe that as many as 50 out of 100 will have treatment they never needed.

 Understanding the evidence

 Some evidence is better than other evidence.
 Evidence comes from studies that look at how well treatments and tests work and how safe they are.
 For many reasons, some studies are more reliable than others.

 The better the evidence is—the higher its quality—the more we can trust it.